garyrussell/message-stream-processing/README.md

 To keep things simple for this demo we will be using one Rabbit MQ service for everything.

+Upon starting/restarting this application it will fill the Rabbit Exchange called 'messages' with 10,000 text strings.
+Each are lines from various movies or TV shows.
+Worthless data...or is it?

 #### Setting Up RabbitMQ Locally (Only if you wish to build the message-producer)